Kourtney Kardashian Shares Awkward Hot Tub Moment With Ex Scott Disick And His Girlfriend Sofia Richie

-Scott Disick saw himself caught in a very awkward situation during a hot tub session with his girlfriend, Sofia Richie, and his ex Kourtney Kardashian.
+Scott Disick saw himself caught in a very awkward situation during a hot tub session with his girlfriend, Sofia Richie, and his ex, Kourtney Kardashian.

-In a new clip from the upcoming episode of Keeping Up With The Kardashians, the trio were seen sharing a hot tub along with Kourtney and Scott’s three kids during a trip to Finland.
+In a new clip from the upcoming episode of Keeping Up With The Kardashians, the trio was seen sharing a hot tub along with Kourtney and Scott’s three kids during a trip to Finland.
 However, things quickly got weird when the 40-year-old decided to point out the fact that Sofia’s makeup did not look quite right.
-In the promo video, Kourt is seen telling her ex’s girlfriend that she didn’t do her blending properly and missed a spot, much to Sofia’s surprise.
+In the promo video, Kourt is seen telling her ex’s girlfriend that she didn’t do her blending properly and that she missed a spot, much to Sofia’s surprise.

 As the two ladies discuss makeup techniques, Scott is seen getting increasingly more upset and uncomfortable.
 At one point, he cuts them off and offers a sarcastic punchline, “This is nice.
 We flew to Finland to get in the hot tub.”
 He then asks his oldest son, Mason, if he wants to get out.